Dirt Femme: Critical reception

 Dirt Femme received positive reviews from contemporary music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 77 based on 14 reviews, indicating "generally favorable reviews".
 Aggregator AnyDecentMusic? gave it 7.4 out of 10, based on their assessment of the critical consensus.

 AllMusic's Heather Phares praised the album's musical direction, writing, "Lo is maturing but holding onto the most important parts of herself.
 Dirt Femme gives the confessional, sexual, and danceable sides of her music equal time and offers a fuller portrait of her music than we've heard before".
-The Line of Best Fit writer Sam Franzini poined out that "confidence and unadulterated passion for being herself comes together on Dirt Femme, a much darker album than its predecessor Sunshine Kitty, but truer to Nilsson with its pulsating beats and slinky jams" and also described the album as "sexy, smart, and most importantly; fun" Emma Swann of DIY writes that Dirt Femme sees Lo juxtapose elements ingeniously.
+The Line of Best Fit writer Sam Franzini pointed out that "confidence and unadulterated passion for being herself comes together on Dirt Femme, a much darker album than its predecessor Sunshine Kitty, but truer to Nilsson with its pulsating beats and slinky jams" and also described the album as "sexy, smart, and most importantly; fun" Emma Swann of DIY writes that Dirt Femme sees Lo juxtapose elements ingeniously.
 Gigwise writer Jordan White described the album as "hot-bodied" additionally stating that is "overtly camp and doesn't shy from its playful side".
 NME's Nick Levine giving it four out of five stars, named the album as "spiky, surprising and not quite cohesive, but never ever boring."

 In a mixed review writing for The Skinny, Tara Hepburn identified this album as "pandemic baby" lamented that this project "is a mixed bag as the singer explores new paths for herself".
 Thomas Bedenbaugh from Slant Magazine criticised the album because of its lack of the sing-along hooks that have made Lo's past efforts, especially 2016's Lady Wood, so memorable, while describing the album as "a collection of slightly melancholic, occasionally catchy dance-floor filler".
 Pitchfork's Peyton Thomas dubbed the album "the first Tove Lo album you can play for your grandparents", claiming that she lost "a lot of her spark in the process" of pivoting to tamer themes and giving more lethargic performances.

+Tour

+Tove Lo announced first leg of her Dirt Femme Tour on May 3, 2022, which took place in Europe.
+Tickets went on sale on May 6, 2022.
+Tove Lo announced her second leg on October 3, 2022, which took place in North America.
+Tickets went on sale on Oct 7, 2022.
+Additional tour dates and music festivals appearances were announced later on.
+On October 29, 2022, Tour began in Dublin and ended on October 14, 2023, in Austin.